"Quality Outdoor Living Since 1995"

 What home improvements have the best ROI?

-Kitchen and bathroom remodels typically top the list at 60-80% ROI.
-Outdoor living improvements, including covered patios, rank just below at 50-80%.
-In lifestyle markets like the Okanagan, outdoor improvements often match or exceed kitchen ROI because buyers specifically prioritize that lifestyle.
+Kitchen and bathroom remodels typically top the list for resale payback.
+Outdoor living improvements, including covered patios, rank right below them.
+In lifestyle markets like the Okanagan, outdoor improvements often match or exceed kitchen returns because buyers specifically prioritize that lifestyle.

 Does a patio cover count as added square footage?